KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

 1. Why do we use this?
-2. What data does the CSV upload contain?
-3. Would you be open to a version which doesn't require a CSV?
+2. Would you be open to a version which doesn't require a CSV?
 What should it look like in terms of fields to search by etc.

 ### Medical Record